 The Denver, Colorado metropolitan area recently took the brunt of a hailstorm in the running to be the most damaging in the state’s history.
 The most damaging, a 1990 wallop from a major thunderstorm, led to an adjusted $1.1 billion in damages.
 Among that damage were plenty of vehicles with broken windshields, dented hoods, and water damage.

 If you live in an area prone to hailstorms, you are best off parking under cover whenever possible in the summer thunderstorm months.
 Using your garage for extra storage might seem like a great way to add more space to your home, but it may not be worth it if it means your car will be unprotected when the bad weather hits.

 Break ins and theft

 There is little more frustrating than a car break in and trends show this problem is not going away anytime soon.
-In Seattle, police respond to over 10,000 break-ins per year.
 Every area and neighborhood is different, but you can take steps to protect your car.

 Never leave valuable items in view when you park your car.
 Always do your best to park in secure, well lit places.
 In an interview with The Seattle Times, one detective shared this blunt advice to help anyone avoid a car break in.